susanev/uw-hcde-creative-computing/lessons/week1/homework/personal_values.md

 Start by taking notes or brainstorming a list of what you value.
 Then move to a computer and type up your response.
 For full credit your response should be around a page single-spaced, but feel free to write more.
 You may also include some graphics in your paper to help explain your values (this is not required).

+### Notes
+* You will earn full credit based on your sincere effort to complete the exercise not on the content of your writing
+* Your writing will be private between you and the instructor, your response will not be shared with the class

 ### Submission
 Your personal values paper should be submitted on [Canvas](https://canvas.uw.edu/courses/1099807/assignments/3544127) as a `.pdf`.
 If you need help creating a `.pdf` let us know.
-Note: You will earn full credit based on your sincere effort to complete the exercise not on the content of your writing.